ruyd/Concentrate/README.md

 Me too but it's incredibly hard with all the advertising desperately competing for your attention.

-This add-on was born out of that necessity and I really hope it helps your studies and peace of mind.
+This add-on grew from that necessity and now it's incredibly helpful and satisfying.

+I really hope it helps your studies and peace of mind too.

 ### Features